nsrr/shhs-documentation/pages/4-equipment-shhs1.md

 - Chin EMG electrodes (2) placed on lower chin, separated by about 1-2 cm.
 Alternative site (if bearded): on chin surface, half way down from the lips, in area supported by boney ledge, or over masseter muscle.

-- ECG Placement: Medtronic Medclear ECG snap electgrodes.
+- ECG Placement: Medtronic Medclear ECG snap electrodes.
 2 leads place R subclavicle-L lower rib.
 Occasional modesty issues necessitated altering placement to right subclavicle-left suubclavicle.
 Position 3-5 cm below the middle of the right and left collar bones, in spaces between rib bones.

 - Respiratory Bands:  White Respitrace Inductance Plethysmography.
 There was no SUM signal generation.
 When Respitrace no longer produced the belts, Compumedics refurbished the original bands and continued to provide repair service when needed.